AlekseyMolchanov/Pass_Dialfire_webhook_to_SugarCRM/README.md

     resource to accept dbsync callback : http://127.0.0.1:8080/webhook

+# Simplest Run with docker and stop

+    ./webhook_start.sh

+    and

+    ./webhook_stop.sh

 # Run as console process (not recommended for production)

     * setup Environment Variables